-As a risk taker, I’ve learned that the risk/reward relationship is real, and that risks turn into disasters on more than one occasion.
-And that success, ultimately, comes to those who persevere.
+As a risk taker, I’ve learned that the risk/reward relationship is real, that risks can turn into disasters, and that success, ultimately, comes to those who persevere.
 Stamina and faith are the keys.

 I am unashamed to be masculine.
 I see myself holding on to something which is under attack.
 There is a war against men and boys, being myself and holding strong is an act of protest.

 I hope to share this strength with other men.

 I learned how to be physically strong and durable.
 I learned it playing eight years of football.
 I learned it grinding away with the iron in the gym.
 And I learned it in the ring, fighting, where I never lost and even won a couple of amateur titles.

 I have calloused hands, surgically repaired limbs, and scars of all sorts – each earned through an expression of masculinity and independence that today’s world discourages.

 My generation was the last to only get trophies for winning, for whom the blue ribbon meant something more than participation.
 It was a time when the world was engaged in a life and death struggle with communism.
 Nuclear winter was something we worried about seriously.
 Struggle, fighting, and ultimately winning was just part of life.
 We expected there to be losers.
 We expected to be the winners.

 My generation was also the youngest to span pre-internet and post-internet times.
 I remember when the world wide web was first introduced.
 I remember when Google started.
 I remember when “online” meant dialing up with a 300 baud modem to a single user Bulletin Board System.

 I remember when “go outside and play” wasn’t child abuse.

 Guys my age have seen the precipitous decline in standards for men.
 We see the rise of third-wave feminism.
 We endure being scapegoated for all the ills of society today, as we are part and parcel of the patriarchy.
 We are the patriarchy if such thing actually existed.